xtrime-ru/antizapret-vpn-docker/README.md

 ## Single Server (Easy)

 Recommended to use server located in western countries.
 Some sites will block users from other countries.
+The default Compose configuration runs one `az-local` exit container.
+It handles both the local and world domain lists using the `14.16.0.0/15` range.

 0. Install [Docker Engine](https://docs.docker.com/engine/install/):
    ```bash